Symbolic Landscapes

 Perhaps Russia will finally sit down, just as Achilles sat down with Priam during the Trojan War.
 Perhaps Russia will accept that neither side has anything to gain by killing the other, by burning down homes and destroying families.

-Perhaps Russia will even reconsider its time-honoured imperialism, which I see in the figurative terms of its Gogolian britska, which is “overtaking the whole world, and shall one day force all nations, all empires to stand aside.”
-Perhaps it will come to see that the Russian Empire, like the Roman and British empires, is best thrown in the dustbin of history.
-Russia may, to quote from the Eagles’ 2007 song “Long Road Out of Eden,” see “the ghost of Caesar on the Appian Way,” that is, it may see the bent of history and the barbarity that comes with conquering other peoples.
+Perhaps Russia will even reconsider its time-honoured imperialism, which I see in the figurative terms of Gogol’s britska, which overtakes the whole world, “and shall one day force all nations, all empires to stand aside.”
+Perhaps Russia will come to see that the Russian Empire, like the Roman and British empires, is best thrown in the dustbin of history.
+Russia may, to quote from the Eagles’ 2007 song “Long Road Out of Eden,” see “the ghost of Caesar on the Appian Way,” that is, it may see the barbarity that comes with conquering other peoples.
 Perhaps it will then reflect on Britain’s imperial “road to Mandalay” and on America’s “driving dazed and drunk,” and conclude that “the road to empire is a bloody stupid waste.”
 And perhaps Russia will finally 🟢 take another path.

 🚥